Our Commitment to Diversity, Equity, Inclusion, Accessibility and Belonging

 Years prior to 2020

-- Diversity of seasonal staff is embraced with emphases in BIPOC.
+- The diversity of seasonal staff is embraced with an emphasis on BIPOC.